-What are some of the common threads between language and the historical issues with which you are most fascinated?
+What are some of the common threads between language and historical issues?

 Languages are tools to get closer to original sources, to better understand the authors and their cultures, and studying them can help us become more careful, perceptive readers.
 Perhaps because my formal training is in literature rather than history, I have been drawn to ancient histories—how they were constructed and how they communicate with readers.

 My first book, based on my dissertation, was a study of the early Chinese historian Sima Qian, who wrote an astonishing history in the 1st century BC in which he attempted bring together information about the entire world—as he knew it—from legendary times to his own era.
 It’s organized into a unique form in which, rather than a single linear narrative, different details and stories about particular individuals are spread through various categories of annals, chronological tables, treatises, hereditary houses, and biographies.

 While I was working on my dissertation, and later the book, I often thought of Mormon, since Sima Qian also despaired of his contemporaries and buried a copy of his history for the benefit of “the sages and scholars of later ages.”

 What factors led Grant Hardy to write The Book of Mormon: A Reader’s Edition, and Understanding the Book of Mormon: A Reader’s Guide?